Globally solving Non-Convex Quadratic Programs via Linear Integer Programming techniques: Solution Approach for non-convex QPs

-Thus, in order to handle the complementarity contraints in \eqref{QPr2} using Big-M constraints, we do not try to obtain a bound for the value of the entries of $\lambda \in \R^m$ for all KKT points.
-Instead, in Theorem~\ref{thm:boundDual}, we prove that there exist a bound that we can impose in the dual variables, without discarding all optimal points of \eqref{QP}.
+Thus, to handle the complementarity contrains in \eqref{QPr2} using Big-M constraints, we do not try to obtain a bound for the value of the entries of $\lambda \in \R^m$ for all KKT points.
+Instead, in Theorem~\ref{thm:boundDual}, we prove that there exist a bound that we can impose in the dual variables, without discarding all (globally) optimal KKT points of QP.
 For this purpose, we make use of fundamental results on the approximate solution of systems of linear equations \cite[e.g.,][]{GuleHR95, Mang81}.
-Let us first define a particular instance of the well-known Hoffman bound~\citep{Hoff52}.